 The bright-sounding solid sitka spruce top only gets better with age, and the more you play it the more unique the voice of your AJ-220S will become.
 The mahogany back and sides reinforce the low-end tone to ensure a well-delivered tonal punch.

-Married to the body via an exquisitely fashioned dovetail joint is the robust and reliable, SlimTaper-profiled mahogany neck.
-Atop this rests a sumptuous rosewood fingerboard housing 20 delightfully playable frets adorned with pearloid dot inlays.
+Married to the body via an exquisitely fashioned dovetail joint is the robust and reliable, SlimTaper-profiled okoume neck.
+Atop this rests a sumptuous hardwood fingerboard housing 20 delightfully playable frets adorned with pearloid dot inlays.
 You needn't have long hands to play the AJ-220S as the perfectly proportioned 25.5" scale length accommodates just about everyone, from children to adults.
 The satin finish along the back of the neck makes it a fast-playing dream, again making it an excellent live partner.

 Whether you're just starting out or a seasoned pro - for the spec, the tonal versatility and for the sheer joy that it is to play - you'd be hard-pressed to find a better guitar than the Epiphone AJ-220S acoustic.

 Manufacturer Epiphone Model AJ-220S Acoustic Guitar Top Material Solid Sitka Spruce Back and Sides Material Select Mahogany Body Colour Vintage Sunburst Body Shape Advanced Jumbo Neck Material Okoume Fingerboard Material Hardwood No. of Frets 20 Position Inlays Pearloid Dot Bridge Hardwood Tuners Premium Tuners